Flat affine symplectic Lie groups: Flat affine symplectic Lie groups

+From now on we will deal with the following object: \begin{Definition} A triple $(G,\omega^+,\nabla)$ where $(G,\omega^+)$ is a symplectic Lie group and $\nabla$ is a left invariant flat affine connection on $G$ which is symplectic with respect to $\omega^+$ is called a \emph{flat affine symplectic Lie group}. \end{Definition} If $(G,\omega^+)$ is a symplectic Lie group and $\nabla$ is a left invariant symplectic connection on $G$, then

-Here $x^+$ denoted the left invariant vector field associated to $x\in\mathfrak{g}$. \begin{remark} Every symplectic Lie group $(G,\omega^+)$ is also flat affine.
-More precisely, the left invariant symplectic form $\omega^+$ defines on $G$ a unique natural left invariant flat affine connection $\nabla$ determined by
+Here $x^+$ denotes the left invariant vector field associated to $x\in\mathfrak{g}$. \begin{remark} Every symplectic Lie group $(G,\omega^+)$ is also flat affine.
+More precisely, the left invariant symplectic form $\omega^+$ defines on $G$ a unique natural left invariant flat affine connection $\nabla$ determined by the formula

+This result was proved by A. Bon-Yau Chu in \cite{B}.
+It is easy to show that $\nabla$ is symplectic with respect to $\omega^+$ if and only if $G$ is commutative. \end{remark}

+Some results and classifications of flat affine symplectic Lie groups are already known in the literature; see for instance \cite{An}, \cite{MR2}, \cite{Ba}, and \cite{NB}.
+In this paper we want to exhibit other interesting properties of these kind of Lie groups as well as give two methods for constructing simply connected flat affine symplectic Lie groups in every even dimension.
+We will do it using the algebraic structure and the properties of flat affine symplectic Lie algebras.
+These objects are defined below.